iulianPeiu6/Watchster/README.md

 - [ ] Build a scheduled process that will run weekly to send movie recomandaion to all users that are subscribed
 - [ ] Email Notification is done using SendGrid
 - [ ] Build a scheduled process that will run daily at 4AM UTC and insert in the database new movies that were released

+## Languages and Technologies Used
+  1. .NET 5 (latest when the development started) for Backend Development
+  2. SQL Server 2019 for Database Management
+  3. Angular v12.2.8 (latest when the development started) for the UI Development

+## Project Structure